acgetchell/CDT-plusplus/README.md

 ## Maintenance status

-CDT++ is being prepared for one final C++23 release, v1.0.0, after which this repository will be archived.
+CDT++ v1.0.0-rc1 is the release candidate for the final C++23 release, v1.0.0, after which this repository will be archived.
 It is maintained as an independent scientific reference and regression oracle for [causal-triangulations](https://github.com/acgetchell/causal-triangulations), the supported Rust successor.
 New C++ work is limited to correctness, reproducibility, cross-implementation validation, the complete supported 2+1D move